lupyuen3/blockly-zig-nuttx/README.md

 Blockly comes bundled with Code Generators for JavaScript, Python, Dart, ...

-Let's create a Code Generator for Zig.
+Let's create a Code Generator for Zig, by copying from the Dart Code Generator.

 Copy [generators/dart.js](generators/dart.js) to [generators/zig.js](generators/zig.js)